Tychus/dotfiles-1/README.md

 # Arch Dotfiles

-This are my personal dotfiles for Arch Linux base on the Gruvbox color scheme.
+This are my personal dotfiles for Arch Linux based on the Gruvbox color scheme.

 ## Packages: